 The strength and power of Ada Lovelace Day

 Ada Lovelace Day is an international event celebrating the achievements of women in STEM.
-Ada Lovelace was a nineteenth century English mathematician and the first computer programmer.
+Ada Lovelace was a nineteenth century English mathematician and often regarded as the first computer programmer in the world.

 Today serves as a reminder of the brilliant work done by women throughout history – in times where such brilliance may not have been appreciated – and gives us a chance to look forward.

-To this day, women are underrepresented across the STEM sectors, in particular the tech industry where they make up only 19% of the workforce.
+To this day, women are underrepresented across the STEM sectors, in particular in the tech industry where they make up only 19% of the workforce.
 But the sector is aware of its diversity problem and employers and non-profits are working hard to remedy this.
-One way to do this is to amplify the great work of women and highlight female role models.
-The importance of representation cannot be underestimated.
+One way to do this is to amplify the great work of women and highlight female role models, such as Ada Lovelace.